samwhindleton/wdiroutcomes/roadmap/postcourseprogramming.md

 ## Week 13.5 Post-Course Programming

 Three sessions will be offered the days following your last day of the program.
-Take Tuesday off to recoer.
+Take Tuesday off to recover.
 Then join these sessions via zoom.
 These sessions are required as a way for you to start your job search off on in a productive manner.
 - Wednesday, May 16, 10:30am-12pm CST: Life After GA
 - Thursday, May 17, 11am-12:30pm CST: Revisiting Networking + Applying
 - Friday, May 18, 11am-12:30pm CST: Interview Workshop